 The poor staff were at a loss for words – shocked at some people’s (bulk buying) behaviour.
-This resulted in limiting the amount of creams to two boxes per person.
+This resulted in limiting the number of creams to two boxes per person.
 I did eventually get my hands on a jar, later in the month, then continued to use it for around six months.
-The furore had obviously died down by then.
+The furore had died down by then.

 The question is, are we compromising on quality?
 Will a budget face cream be as effective as either mid-priced skincare or the premium products sold on the beauty counters in department stores?

 All women are looking for that magical moisture in a jar.
 Living in the UK, our weathered skin can take a battering from the inclement weather we experience.
 Heading into the winter months, we begin to suffer the worst of it – the elements can be unforgiving.
 Experiencing this every day can take its toll on our skin.
 Air pollution can be another major culprit – especially, if you live in the city.
 The main aggressors being traffic fumes, cigarette smoke and, of course, UV light.
 This can result in dry patches, spots and an overall lack of glow.